sjinks/wp-two-factor-auth/readme.txt

 = TOTP or HOTP =
 Which algorithm you and your users choose doesn't really matter.
 The time based TOTP is a bit more secure since a One Time Password is valid only for a certain amount of time.
-But this requires the server time to be in sync the clients time (if the isn't delivered by email).
+But this requires the server time to be in sync the clients time (if the OTP isn't delivered by email).
 This is often hard to do with embedded clients and the event based HOTP is then a better choice.
 If you have a somewhat slow email server and have chosen email delivery, you might not get the TOTP in time.

 Conslusion: Choose which ever you want.
 TOTP is a little bit safer since OTP:s only are valid for a short period.